entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Eosteus* is 1.
 The coding of *Megamastax amblyodus* is 1.

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Pauropetalichthys magnoculus* should be revised from ? to 1.

 373. Nasohypophyseal opening shape: (0) unconstructed; (1) constriction between nasal and hypophysial divisions; (2) split into nasal and hypophysial divisions.